Thirtysomething: Honors and awards

 While it aired, Thirtysomething was nominated for 41 Primetime Emmy Awards, winning 13.
 It also won two Golden Globe awards.
 Later, by 1997, "The Go Between" and "Samurai Ad Man" were listed as number 22 on TV Guide's 100 Greatest Episodes of All Time.
 Thirtysomething then placed the number 19 spot on TV Guide′s 50 Greatest TV Shows of All Time in 2002, and in 2013, TV Guide placed it as No. 10 in its list of The 60 Greatest Dramas of All Time.

 Sequel

-A sequel to the series was pitched in September 2019.
+A sequel to the series, thirtysomething(else), was pitched in September 2019.
 The pilot was a co-production between MGM Television and Bedford Falls Productions, which was behind the original series, and ABC Studios, and producers were casting its four original main roles at the time of the announcement.

 In February 2020, Chris Wood was cast as Leo Steadman, the show's male lead.
-Over the next few weeks, Odette Annable was cast as Janey Steadman and Patrick Fugit and Auden Thornton as Ethan Weston and Brittany Weston.
+Over the next few weeks, Odette Annable was cast as Janey Steadman and Patrick Fugit and Auden Thornton as Ethan and Brittany Weston.
 Melanie Mayron and Polly Draper agreed to appear as Melissa Steadman and Ellyn Warren.
 On June 29, ABC decided not to move forward with the sequel.